MetOffice/simulation-systems/source/Development/inputs.rst

         ``<branch_name>/<sub-module>/rose-meta/*/HEAD/rose-meta.conf``

 In addition to the above locations, the rose metadata is centrally mirrored on Met Office systems.
-This means that metadata that has been committed to the ``main`` can be accessed without a clone.
+This means that metadata that has been committed to ``main`` can be accessed without a clone.
 This may be of use when upgrading scientific suites between versions.